MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

         Gdx.app.log("Nav Node Connections:", ""+links);
 ```

-To map navigation actors to nodes we need a method to check if they are inside a node.
+To locate the node that a character is in, we need a method to check if a point is inside a node.
 For this we add the following method to NavNode which makes use of the standard LibGDX method `Intersector.isPointInTriangle()`.
+However first we need to project the point to the plane of the triangle, because our game object positions are not at floor level but
+at the center of the collision geometry.
-However first we need to project the point to the plane of the triangle.
-For example, the enemy position is taken from the centre of the collision geometry which is some distance above the ground, whereas the node is at ground level.
-So first we project the point down to ground level, then we can check if it is inside the triangle.
+So first we need to project the point down to ground level (or rather: the plane of the triangle), then we can check if it is inside the triangle.

 For this we need to calculate the normal vector of the node, i.e. a unit vector that is perpendicular to the triangle.
 This we can calculate as the normalized cross product of two edges.

-We can find the distance of a point to a plane by using the plane equation: Ax + By + Cz + d = 0, where (A, B, C) is the normal vector and (x, y, z) is the point.
+We can find the distance of a point to a plane by using the plane equation: *Ax + By + Cz + d = 0*, where *(A, B, C)* is the normal vector and (x, y, z) is the point.
-We can find the value of d by solving the plane equation for one of the vertices of the triangle (which we know lies on the plane):
+We can find the value of *d* by solving the plane equation for one of the vertices of the triangle (which by definition lies on the triangle plane):

         d = -(normal.x*a.x + normal.y*a.y + normal.z*a.z);

-In the method `isPointInTriangle()` we calculate the distance opf the point to the node's plane.
-If the distance is negative, the point is underneath the node (e.g. the enemy is walking under a bridge) and we return
+In the method `isPointInTriangle()` we calculate the distance of the point to the node's plane.
+If the distance is negative, the point is below the plane (e.g. the enemy is walking under a bridge) and we return
 false.
-If the distance is too large (compared to the height of the character), we also return false.
-For example, if the enemy is walking over a bridge we don't want to match with a node underneath the bridge, only with the one just below the feet.
+If the distance is too large (compared to the height of the character), it means the character is not stood on the plane,
+and we also return false.
+For example, if the enemy is walking over a bridge we don't want to match with nodes underneath the bridge,
+only with the one just below the feet.

 ```java
 public class NavNode {